balaji1974/spring-ai/README.md

 and text generation use-cases.
 Data can be identified based on similarity metrics instead of exact matches, making it possible for a computer model to understand data contextually.

-1. Add the Spring AI dependency.
+1. Add the Spring OpenAI dependency.

 2. In the application.properties file add the following: spring.ai.openai.api-key=<your api key>